twanh/note-system/notes.md

 - Keep track of all errors in a central way accesible by the argparser
 - All errors have a help_str method to be printed to the help menu?
+- Should disabled errors still create a warning or just totally be skipped?
+	- In the current implementation they are totally ignored
+- Optimization could be to ignore the error before it get's checked?